One gateway. Seven providers.

 Approach

-- →Single canonical message + streaming format, with thin per-provider adapters
+- →Single canonical message + streaming format, thin stateless adapter per provider

 Solution

-SarmaLink-AI ships as a Next.js application with a complete chat UI plus the underlying routing engine.
-The current build supports 36 engines across 7 providers — DeepSeek, Groq, Cerebras, SambaNova, Google Gemini, OpenAI-compatible endpoints, and a few others.
-Each engine is registered with metadata: cost band, latency profile, context window, capability flags (vision, tool use, JSON mode).
+SarmaLink-AI ships as a Next.js application with a complete chat UI and the underlying gateway engine.
+The current build has 14 failover engines across 7 providers, Groq, Cerebras, SambaNova, Google Gemini, GitHub Models, Cohere, and OpenRouter.
+Each engine carries metadata: cost band, latency profile, capability flags for vision, tool use, and JSON mode.
+The intent classifier maps every incoming message to one of seven modes and picks the appropriate failover chain automatically.

-The first time a Groq endpoint went down mid-conversation and the response just kept coming — from a Cerebras model the user had never picked — I knew the architecture was right.
+The first time a Groq endpoint went down mid-conversation and the response just kept coming, from a Cerebras model the user had never picked, the architecture proved itself.

 What actually changed.

 Live and open source.
-Used in my own client work and by a small but growing community of contributors.
+Used in client work and by a growing community.
 Has survived multiple real provider outages without user-visible disruption.

-The architectural bet has paid off in production.
-Multiple times, a primary provider has hit a rate limit or returned 5xx responses during real usage, and the router has failed over to a secondary engine without the user noticing anything beyond a slightly different writing style.
-Zero pages, zero incidents, zero tickets.
+The failover architecture has paid off in production.
+Multiple times, a primary provider hit a rate limit or returned 5xx during live usage.
+The router moved to the next engine; users noticed, at most, a slightly different writing style.
+Zero pages, zero incidents, zero tickets attributable to provider failures.

 Tools, picked deliberately.